 How To Entertain A Maine Coon Whilst You Are Out

-There are a variety of things owners can do, to keep their Maine Coon cat entertained whilst they are not at home.
-These include the following:
+There are a variety of things owners can do, to keep their Maine Coon cats entertained whilst they are not at home.

 It is important that owners ensure their Maine Coon has access to food whilst they are home alone.

 If you are worried about leaving a bowl of food out for your cat due to their greedy eating tendencies, why not install an automatic cat food dispenser like this one (click to view on Amazon)?

 Now that we’ve established that Maine Coons should not be left alone (for too long) let’s consider the factors leading to this bold statement in greater detail:

-Owners need to ensure that their Maine Coon has a constant supply of fresh water, when left home alone.
+Owners need to ensure that their Maine Coon has a constant supply of fresh water when left home alone.
 This is vital as cats can quickly become dehydrated.